CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

 ## Results

-After these changes To Do view will work with our newly generated controllers for To Do User Defined Objects.
+After these changes, To Do view will work with our newly generated controllers for To Do User Defined Objects.
 We can now search, add, delete and change them.
 All changes are automatically send to backend to be saved.

 ![To do list view](./media/udfs-in-ui5-app/todo-list-view.webp)